darkwark/Photoshop/Shapes/README.md

 ## Layer
 These methods are available across all shape types.

-You can always access layer object using `circle.layer` property and do regular stuff with ArtLayer.
-There are also some shortcuts for commonly used actions:

 You can set up layer's attributes using `attr` function
 ```
 var circle = new Ellipse(50, 50, 100, 100).attr({